IMPACTED DIESEL MERCEDES VEHICLES

 OVERVIEW OF THE PROCEEDINGS

-• On 16 February 2022, 4 May 2022, and 11 May 2022, the car manufacturers entered an appearance in the proceedings.
-However, the car dealers failed to enter an appearance and were declared to be in default by the court.
+• On 16 February 2022, 4 May 2022, and 11 May 2022, the car manufacturers appeared in the proceedings.
+However, the car dealers failed to appear and were declared to be in default by the court.

 • On 22 June 2022, the court proposed the procedural order.
 The parties were allowed to respond to the proposal.
 Emissions Justice did so on 6 July 2022.
 On 20 July 2022, the court adopted the procedural order.
 The procedural order can be found here.
-The first phase of the proceedings will deal with jurisdiction of the Amsterdam court, which collective action regime is applicable, admissibility of the Emissions Justice and the other foundations, applicable law, and appointment of the exclusive representative.
+The first phase of the proceedings deals with jurisdiction of the Amsterdam court, which collective action regime is applicable, admissibility of the Emissions Justice and the other foundations and the applicable law.

-• On 17 August 2022, Emissions Justice submitted a brief on why it should be appointed as the exclusive representative in these proceedings.
+• On 17 August 2022, Emissions Justice submitted a brief on the appointment of the exclusive representative in these proceedings.

-• On 5 October 2022, the car dealers entered an appearance in the proceedings.
+• On 5 October 2022, the car dealers appeared in the proceedings.

-• On 9 November 2022, the defendants submitted a statement of defence regarding their views on jurisdiction, applicable law, admissibility of Emissions Justice, the exclusive representative, and applicability of the WAMCA.
+• On 9 November 2022, the defendants submitted a statement of defence regarding jurisdiction, applicable law, admissibility of Emissions Justice, the exclusive representative, and the applicability of the WAMCA.

 • On 14 March 2023, a hearing took place before the Amsterdam District Court on the aforementioned issues.